-Asia stocks rally, Fed launches limitless QE against economic reality
+Asia stocks rebound, Fed pits endless QE against economic reality

-SYDNEY (Reuters) - Asian stocks rallied on Tuesday as the U.S. Federal Reserve’s sweeping pledge to spend whatever it took to stabilize the financial system eased debt market pressures, even if it could not offset the immediate economic hit of the coronavirus.
+SYDNEY (Reuters) - Asian stocks rebounded sharply on Tuesday as the U.S. Federal Reserve’s promise of bottomless dollar funding eased painful strains in financial markets, even if it could not soften the immediate economic hit of the coronavirus.

-While Wall Street seemed unimpressed, investors in Asia were encouraged enough to lift E-Mini futures for the S&P 500 ESc1 by 1.9% and Japan's Nikkei .N225 by 4.9%.
+While Wall Street seemed unimpressed, investors in Asia were encouraged enough to lift E-Mini futures for the S&P 500 by 3% and Japan’s Nikkei 6.2%.
+If sustained it would be the biggest daily rise for the Nikkei since late 2016. [.T]

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS added 1.2%, though that followed a drop of almost 6% on Monday.
-South Korea .KS11 and Australia also recouped a little of their recent losses.
+MSCI’s broadest index of Asia-Pacific shares outside Japan jumped 4.2%, to more than halve Monday’s drop.
+Shanghai blue chips gained 2.7%.

+Europe also looked a shade brighter as EUROSTOXXX 50 futures climbed 3.3% and FTSE futures 3.1%.

 In its latest drastic step, the Fed offered to buy unlimited amounts of assets to steady markets and expanded its mandate to corporate and muni bonds.

-Note: (This story has been refiled to clarify Goldman Sachs forecast refers to output in paragraph 11)